NVIDIA/ais-k8s/docs/README.md

 - **Persistent Volumes**:
   - The AIS Operator does **NOT** format disks or create persistent volumes -- we expect this to be done beforehand as it varies per deployment.
   - Refer to the [prerequisites doc](./prerequisites.md) for formatting disks.
-  - For creating PVs in Helm deployments see the [Helm README](../helm/README.md#pv-creation)
+  - For creating PVs in Helm deployments see the [Helm README](../helm/README.md#pv-creation).
-  - For creating PVs in Ansible deployments, the `create_pv` playbook is an optional part of the AIS deployment playbook.
-Refer to the [AIS playbook docs](../playbooks/ais-deployment/docs/ais_cluster_management.md#2-deploying-aistore)
+  - See the local [create-pv](../helm/ais/charts/create-pv) Helm Chart for a reference template for creating local PVs.

 ## Deployment Steps